GerritCodeReview/plugins_task/src/main/resources/Documentation/task.md

 A task with a `READY` status is ready to be executed.
 All of its subtasks are in the `PASS` state.

-A task with a `DUPLICATE` status has the same task key as one of its ancestors.
+A task with a `DUPLICATE` status has the same task key as one of its ancestors, or another change task descendant of an ancestor tasksFactory with the same canonical name as the change's tasksFactory.
 Task keys are generally made up of the canonical task name and the change to which it applies.
-To avoid infinite loops, subtasks are ignored on duplicate tasks.
+To avoid infinite loops, and to potentially reduce needless duplication, subtasks are ignored on duplicate tasks.

 A task with a `PASS` status meets all the criteria for `READY`, and has executed and was successful.